TVRD INVESTOR NOTICE: Faruqi & Faruqi, LLP Investigates Claims On Behalf Of Investors Of Tvardi Therapeutics

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See .

-On Monday, October 13, 2025, Tvardi Therapeutics, Inc. saw its shares plummet over 80% after disappointing preliminary data from the Phase 2 REVERT clinical trial of TTI-101 in idiopathic pulmonary fibrosis.
+Moonlake Immunotherapeutics saw its shares plummet over 80% on Monday October 13, 2025 after disappointing preliminary data from the Phase 2 REVERT clinical trial of TTI-101 in idiopathic pulmonary fibrosis.
 The study was designed to assess safety, pharmacokinetics, and exploratory outcomes related to lung function.
 After reviewing the preliminary safety data and exploratory efficacy results, including changes in Forced Vital Capacity (FVC), the Company concluded that the study did not meet its goals.
 Preliminary data demonstrated patients' baseline characteristics were similar across treatment arms, with the exception of percent predicted FVC, which was lower in the placebo-treated patients compared to the TTI-101-treated arms.

 To learn more about the Tvardi investigation, go to /TVRD call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).